Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital systems

 For modern-day radio environments, RFI is the main driver of sampling bitwidth.
 RFI may be orders of magnitude stronger than an astronomical signal of interest, requiring a large dynamic range in the digitized waveform.
 If the maximum input power to an ADC is exceeded, an effect known as \emph{clipping} will occur, in which the waveform is distorted and spurious harmonics are introduced into the digitized waveform.

 The theoretical maximum dynamic range of an ADC in decibels is given by

-in practice, as ADCs are imperfect analog devices, their effective number of bits (ENOB) is below this.
+In practice, as ADCs are imperfect analog devices, their {\it effective number of bits} (ENOB) is lower than the number produced by the ADC.
 For example, an 8-bit ADC may have an ENOB of 7.5, resulting in a dynamic range of 45~dB.